26:51

 What are those parts of me which are not healed?

-What are those parts of me that I judge about myself?
+What are those parts of me that.

-There is a beautiful quote by Debbie Ford.
+There is a beautiful quote by Debbie Ford and she said that What we judge in others,

-And what we forgive in others,
+We judge in ourselves and what we forgive in others,

 We forgive in ourselves.

-So the world is like a mirror reflecting our own issues to us.
+So the world is like a mirror.

 When I am judging others,

-It means that there are certain qualities that I am judging about myself.
+It means that there are certain qualities that I'm judging about myself and I'm just projecting them onto others.

 So then what you can do is you can make a list of those judgments.